 "I take refuge with Ailah!" protested the darwish.
 "I am an old man, too late in life for a high position.
+Still, since you put it that way, you could do me a favor------''

-Still, since you The darwish paused a moment, abashed at his presumption in suggesting some favor other than the one offered.
+The darwish paused a moment, abashed at his presumption in suggesting some favor other than the one offered.